 18. Keep an eye on app installs

 Google Play and the Apple store contain millions of apps that satisfy everyone’s need for features, options, and background.
 This means, good and bad users share the same platform, and that’s not helpful for kids.
 For that, parents can block access to content, app purchases, and limit the time their kids spend playing games or doing things on their smartphones.
 You can read more in this apple guide and Google Play article.

 19. Talk together and see what they have in mind

 Kids may get influenced easily online because they don’t have real friends, and if you add problems in the family, things won’t go well in the long term.
 That’s why building trust with children and making the relationships stronger in the family will result in a healthy environment they live in and appreciate.

-When the mom, for example, talks with her girl and explain things and understands what she has as thoughts, there will be fewer issues as she has the freedom to ask and get advice from her mom.
-On the other side, a child with a broken relationship with his parents may not be able to deal with easy issues in his daily life, and of course when using the Internet or Apps.
+When the mom, for example, talks with her girl and explains things, and understands what she has as thoughts, there will be fewer issues as she has the freedom to ask and get advice from her mom.
+On the other hand, a child with a broken relationship with his parents may not be able to deal with easy issues in his daily life, and of course when using the Internet or Apps.